Traffic congestion: China

+Greece

+Since the 70s, the traffic on the streets of Athens has increased dramatically, with the existing road network unable to serve the ever-increasing demand.
+In addition, it has also caused an environmental burden, such as the photochemical smog.
+To deal with it, the Daktylios has been enforced.

 India

 The number of vehicles in India is quickly increasing as a growing middle class can now afford to buy cars.
 India's road conditions have not kept up with the exponential growth in number of vehicles.